juangduque/IgniteCamp/README.md

 ## License

-The curred state of the project is under [MIT license](https://opensource.org/licenses/MIT).
+The current state of the project is under [MIT license](https://opensource.org/licenses/MIT).

 ## Final note